-The hub collaborates in partnership with a range or organisations to promote research, generate policy ideas, educate stakeholders and support social media and PR campaigns.
+The sustainability hub collaborates with a multi-sector organisations to develop research, generate policy, educate stakeholders, increase connectivity, manage social media and PR campaigns to advance net zero.

 Jane Vaus, Project Director

 Jane is an influential political strategist with over 20 years’ experience working to advance sustainable growth, renewables and conservation.
 Through years of environmental activism she has developed a reputation for quality and professionalism delivering measurable results through a wide range of campaign and PR tactics.
 She has an extensive network of contacts within Westminster, Whitehall, industry and NGOs and has worked for Greenpeace, WWF, Association for the Conservation of Energy, Green Alliance, Sustainable Energy Association, Solar Trade Association and many others.

 She recently helped set up the new All Party Air Pollution Group, is Co-ordinator of the All Party Group for Intelligent Energy and is one of the Directors at PRASEG.

 Jane has a personal and academic interest in the environment and has been involved in community campaigning and politics throughout her adult life.
 She is a Trustee of the Fairyland Trust, a charity aiming to connect families and nature.

 Karen has over two decades of experience designing and executing campaigns on clean energy, housing, transport, behaviour change and net zero.
 She has spearheaded policy and awareness campaigns, using social media and PR tools; working with key government figures, environment and energy journalists, businesses and NGOs to promote sustainable policy and climate change awareness.